Ephellon/Twitch-Tools/README.md

 ### Experimental Features

+- *Auto-Focus* `off` &mdash; When there is an increase in video activity, automatically pause other features
 - *Convert Emotes* `off` &mdash; When presented with emote-based text, convert the text into its corresponding emote (without requiring a subscription)
 - *Kill Extensions* `off` &mdash; Do not allow Twitch&trade; extensions to display
 - *Native Reply* `off` &mdash; Attempt to display Twitch&trade; replies